-This is a slightly revised version of a paper for the 21st International Congress of Historical Sciences, Amsterdam 22-28 August 2010, presented in the workshop: Colonial Empires in Africa and Cultural Hybridity.
-The paper has benefitted from comments and discussion in the workshop, so thanks are due both to the convenor, the discussant and participants in the workshop.
+This article is a slightly revised version of a paper for the 21st International Congress of Historical Sciences, Amsterdam 22-28 August 2010, presented in the workshop: Colonial Empires in Africa and Cultural Hybridity.
+It benefited from comments and discussion in the workshop, so thanks are due both to the convenor, the discussant and participants in the workshop.